jbghosh/ML_QML_Spintronics/README.md

 The relevant data file for quantum machine learning is TrainQ.npy

 First 2 coloumns of the dataset represent Rashba parameter ( $t_R$ ) and the transmission energy ( $E$ ) respectively.
-The third column onwards represent different class columns, the sign of non-equilibrium $S_{x,y}$ on each site as the two output classes.
+The third column onward represent different class columns, the sign of non-equilibrium $S_{x,y}$ on each site as the two output classes.